GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # - redmineid
   #description_template = #{{ redmineid }}: {{ redminesubject }}

-  # Here's an example of an activecollab3 target.
+  # Here's an example of an activecollab target.
 This is only valid for
   # activeCollab 3.x and greater, see below for activeCollab 2.x.
   #
   # Obtain your user ID and API url by logging in, clicking on your avatar on